 The arousal: cost–reward model provides an additional way to understand why people help (e.g., Piliavin, Dovidio, Gaertner, & Clark, 1981).
 This model focuses on the aversive feelings aroused by seeing another in need.
 If you have ever heard an injured puppy yelping in pain, you know that feeling, and you know that the best way to relieve that feeling is to help and to comfort the puppy.
 Similarly, when we see someone who is suffering in some way (e.g., injured, homeless, hungry), we vicariously experience a sympathetic arousal that is unpleasant, and we are motivated to eliminate that aversive state.
 One way to do that is to help the person in need.
 By eliminating the victim’s pain, we eliminate our own aversive arousal.
 Helping is an effective way to alleviate our own discomfort.

 As an egoistic model, the arousal: cost–reward model explicitly includes the cost/reward considerations that come into play.
 Potential helpers will find ways to cope with the aversive arousal that will minimize their costs—maybe by means other than direct involvement.
 For example, the costs of directly confronting a knife-wielding assailant might stop a bystander from getting involved, but the cost of some indirect help (e.g., calling the police) may be acceptable.
 In either case, the victim’s need is addressed.
 Unfortunately, if the costs of helping are too high, bystanders may reinterpret the situation to justify not helping at all.
-We now know that the attack of Kitty Genovese was a murderous assault, but it may have been misperceived as a lover’s spat by someone who just wanted to go back to sleep.
 For some, fleeing the situation causing their distress may do the trick (Piliavin et al., 1981).

 The egoistically based negative state relief model and the arousal: cost–reward model see the primary motivation for helping as being the helper’s own outcome.
 Recognize that the victim’s outcome is of relatively little concern to the helper—benefits to the victim are incidental byproducts of the exchange (Dovidio et al., 2006).
 The victim may be helped, but the helper’s real motivation according to these two explanations is egoistic: Helpers help to the extent that it makes them feel better.